-LOS ANGELES (CN) – Residents from poor black and Latino neighborhoods who sued the city of Los Angeles over policies that placed oil wells close to schools and homes in their neighborhoods argued in court on Friday that they have been swept up into a lawsuit filed by the oil industry, who want to hold them accountable for enacting change within the city’s internal zoning laws.
+LOS ANGELES (CN) – Residents from poor black and Latino neighborhoods who sued the city of Los Angeles over policies that placed oil wells close to schools and homes in their neighborhoods told a judge Friday that they have been swept up into a lawsuit filed by the oil industry, which wants to hold them accountable for enacting change within the city’s internal zoning laws.

-For years, the city of Los Angeles has rubber-stamped oil-drilling applications without taking time to consider the health and environmental impacts in poor neighborhoods, according to residents who sued in 2015.
+For years, Los Angeles has rubber-stamped oil-drilling applications without taking time to consider the health and environmental impacts in poor neighborhoods, according to residents who sued in 2015.

 According to Maya Golden-Krasner with the Center for Biological Diversity, city officials agreed to conduct more thorough reviews when considering new applications for oil wells and nearby residents would be notified.